AREA44/astro-firstweb/README.md

 ## 👀 Want to learn more?

-Feel free to check [our documentation](https://github.com/withastro/astro) or jump into our [Discord server](https://astro.build/chat).
+Feel free to check [the documentation](https://github.com/withastro/astro) or jump into our [Discord server](https://astro.build/chat).